aspect-build/bazel-super-formatter/README.md

+# 📣 DEPRECATED

+When https://github.com/aspect-build/rules_lint reaches 1.0, we'll archive this repository.
+It has a more scalable and maintainable approach for aggregating the formatter tools.

 # A tool for formatting source code

 Easily ensure your code is always formatted, with consistent tooling across everyone's machines.